JiriSlof/KnowledgeBase/MS SQL Server.md

 - Provides License Mobility across Server Farms including including Server license, Core-based license as well as User CAL license.
 - Enterprise Core licenses with SA include the rights to run Power BI Report Server on a licensed server to generate data visualizations.
 - Enterprise Core licenses with SA allows the running of Machine Learning Server for Hadoop on up to 5 servers for advanced analytics.
+- Provides eligibility to purchase the Step-Up liceses to move from Standard Core License to Enterprise Core License.

 ![obrazek](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/f2a7fcce-a03b-4b9a-8ad8-4b874c805e9e)